AlexPagnotta/alex_dotfiles/README.md

 ### Cursor

 Generic VsCode settings are set automatically from the script, but you need to import the cursor rules and internal settings manually, see the <a href="Cursor.md">Cursor.md</a> file for more info.

+### Hyperkey

+Hyperkey is installed automatically from the script, but you need to change the settings manually.

+1. Set "Remap physical key to hyper key" to "caps lock"
+2. Enable "Quick press caps lock to execute"
+3. Remove all checkboxes from "Apply hyper key modifiers..."
+4. Enable "Open on login"